 Preparing your property for sale

-Fortunately, it's usually pretty easy and inexpensive to make a great first impression!
-Try hard to walk around the property and see it through "new eyes", unfamiliar with the shapes, colours and textures.
-You'll see parts that need cleaning, maybe a touch of paint, and definitely areas that need to be tidied.
-Below are lists of things to note and attend to at your property.
+Fortunately, it's usually pretty easy and inexpensive to make a great first impression!.
+If you walk around the property looking through a buyer's "new eyes", you'll see parts that need cleaning, maybe a touch of paint, and definitely areas that need a tidy-up and any clutter removed.
+Below are tips to help prepare your property for sale.

 - First impressions count.
 As soon as your house is on the market, potential buyers are likely to drive past.
 It is important that the house is well presented and welcoming.